Buckwheat flour gives these light, fluffy buckwheat biscuits great nutty flavor and a nutritional boost as well!

 Instructions

-- Put the dry ingredients in the bowl of the processor, pulse to mix.
+- Put the dry ingredients in the bowl of your full sized food processor, and pulse to combine.

-- Bake on parchment or silpat mat for about 5 to 6 minutes until the biscuits start to rise, and then turn down the heat to 400 and bake another 8 to 10 minutes just until fully risen and lightly browned.
+- Bake on parchment or silpat mat 2 inches apart for about 5 to 6 minutes until the biscuits start to rise, and then turn down the heat to 400 and bake another 8 to 10 minutes just until fully risen and lightly browned.
 Don't over bake!
+Note: I bake my biscuits in two batches for more even baking.

 Wonderful!
 I didn’t have parsley so I used cilantro, which we loved.
 I didnt’ have buttermilk so I used half whipping cream and half water for that.
 They are light and delicious!
 I did the first 6 minutes on 425 and then 8 more minutes on 400.
 They could have maybe gone the full 10 minutes at 400, but they were just starting to tan on the edges so I took them out.
 Thank you!